 - Preheat your skillet so it’s searing hot before adding oil.

-The key to preventing chicken thighs (or any other food) from sticking in a cast iron skillet is to ensure that the skillet and the oil are both hot before you add it to the pan.
+The key to preventing thighs (or any other food) from sticking in a cast iron skillet is to ensure that the skillet and the oil are both hot before you add it to the pan.

 Wait for the pan to get hot, add the oil, and wait until it begins to shimmer, then add the food.